deeputech/deeputech.github.io/_pages/comment-policy.md

 #### Always strive to add value to every interaction and discussion you participate in

-There are a lot of discussions that happen every day on Disqus.
+There are a lot of discussions that happen every day.
 Before joining in a discussion, browse through some of the most recent and active discussions happening in the community, especially if you’re new there.

 If you are not sure your post adds to the conversation, think over what you want to say and try again later.

 #### Keep it tidy